Author – Levine Lawrence

 Source: Estimates from Biofuel Park & Applied Environmental Research Foundation

 Sreenivas Ghatty of Tree Oils India feels that a lot of things went wrong in the initial days.
 He says, “There was an overemphasis on commercial cultivation of Jatropha, instead of looking at indigenous oil trees like Pongamia.
 Jatropha is not a panacea for biodiesel feedstock.
-However, Jatropha has a potential and needs huge investments and time to make it truly commercial.
+However, Jatropha has potential and needs huge investments and time to make it truly commercial.
 While the commercial cultivation is not a success so far, perhaps we should take a look at the cultivation practices rather than blaming the plant.
 We are yet to fully understand the pests and diseases that affect this plant and the way to treat them.”

-Prof. Balakrishna suggests a solution of producing a range of seed feedstock of pongamia, jatropha, simarouba, mahua and castor oil seeds, which will be ideal for a year-round production of biodiesel.
+Prof. Balakrishna suggests an ingenious solution of producing a range of seed feedstock of pongamia, jatropha, simarouba, mahua and castor oil seeds, which will be ideal for a year-round production of biodiesel.
 However, this can only be done for rural areas where manual plucking of seeds and oil extraction can be at a low cost through cheap labor.

-Despite the drawbacks, there have been a few case studies of successful utilization of Biodiesel.
+Despite the drawbacks, there have been a few case studies of the successful utilization of Biodiesel.
 For instance, since 2005, the Karnataka State Road Transport Corporation (KSRTC) has been intermittently using B20 blend for its buses running across Karnataka.
 Environmental Officer Ananda Rao P S said, “It began as an experiment to use 10% blend of Biodiesel extracted from Pongamia oil, which was supported by scientists from the Indian Institute of Science.
 Soon, KSRTC Doddaballapur unit began utilizing nearly 8,000 liters of Biodiesel mixed with regular fuel.
 Now we buy fuel enough for running 2,000 buses”.

 Hyderabad-based Gaiatech Fuels has been supplying approximately 1.6 million liters of Biodiesel to the Navi Mumbai Municipal Transport system (NMMT) since 2009.
 Mike Stiller, director for Gaiatech supplies biodiesel of B20 blend used by the NMMT’s 261 buses, which travel 65,000 kilometers daily.
 The NMMT first started using biodiesel supplied by Gaiatech on a trial basis in September 2008.
 Gaiatech supplies 3 million liters of Biodiesel to KSRTC as well.
 Across the globe, there have been many instances of successful implementation, but most of them utilize palm oil or rapeseed oil.
 With crude oil prices hovering around $100 per barrel, proponents of Biodiesel in India still hope there is a fair chance for this humble oil to grab its rightful place in the mainstream.